Estimating Driver Personality Traits from On-Road Driving Data: Related works

 \subsection{Driver characteristics estimation}

 Wallace et al.~\cite{wallace2021preliminary} classified drivers as those with Lewy body dementia, Alzheimer's type dementia, and healthy controls.
-Grethlein et al.~\cite{grethlein2021adhd}\cite{grethlein2022extracting} predicted drivers with attention deficit hyperactivity disorder (ADHD) from driving simulator data.
-These studies are similar to this study, but they used a driving simulation system to collect driving data.
-This study uses real driving data collected on public roads.
-Hence, the experiments can be conducted in an environment that is closer to actual conditions.
-Wang et al.~\cite{wang2020identifying} used real driving data to predict a driver's personality.
-In~\cite{wang2020identifying}, only driving signals from a straight route were used, while this study uses driving data from more road types, such as intersections, to capture diverse driving behavior.
+Grethlein et al.~\cite{grethlein2021adhd}\cite{grethlein2022extracting} estimated drivers with attention deficit hyperactivity disorder (ADHD) from driving simulator data.
+These studies were similar to this study, but they used a driving simulation system to collect driving data.
+In this study, we use real driving data collected on public roads.
+Hence, the experiments are conducted in an environment that is closer to actual conditions.
+Wang et al.~\cite{wang2020identifying} used real driving data to estimate a driver's personality.
+In~\cite{wang2020identifying}, only driving signals from a straight route were used, while in this study, we use driving data from more road types, such as intersections, to capture diverse driving behavior.

 This study significantly expands on the study in~\cite{kimura2022psychological} by adding an estimation of a driver's cognitive function from real driving data.
-Furthermore, in addition to the proposed model, we use a neural network model (LSTM) to estimate psychological characteristics and verify the performance of the LSTM model.
+In~\cite{kimura2022psychological}, only DSQ and WSQ were estimated, and cognitive function was not estimated.
+Furthermore, in addition to the proposed model, we use a neural network model (LSTM) that is not used in \cite{kimura2022psychological} to estimate psychological characteristics and verify the performance of the LSTM model.